 Alcatraz Island Tour

-One of the most famous jails in American history is just a boat ride away from San Francisco’s Pier 33 Alcatraz Landing.
-Get up close with the prison that held the likes of notorious criminals such as Al Capone.
-You have the option to do either the Day Tour or Night Tour, but keep in mind that if you opt for the Night Tour, you may have to book months in advance due to high demand.
+One of the most famous jails in American history is just a boat ride away from San Francisco’s Pier 33.
+Get up close and personal with the prison that captured the public imagination for being known as the only inescapable prison.
+You have the option to do either the Day Tour or Night Tour.
+While the Night Tour is definitely spookier, keep in mind that you may have to book months in advance due to high demand.

 One-Day Napa Valley Tour

-Napa Valley is world-renowned as one of the most cherished wine regions.
-If wine falls on your short list of guilty pleasures, then consider a day trip to Napa as a mini vacation from your San Francisco vacation.
-Viator’s semi-private wine tour will pick you up downtown and coordinate a customized itinerary, allowing you to visit 2 to 4 wineries based on where you and the other participants in your group would like to go.
+Napa Valley is world-renowned as a premier wine-producing region.
+If wine falls on your short list of guilty pleasures, then consider a day trip to Napa as a mini vacation from all the bustle of San Francisco.
+Viator’s semi-private wine tour will pick you up downtown and coordinate a customized itinerary, allowing you to visit two to four wineries based on where you and the other participants in your group would like to go.

 Bike Tour Over the Golden Gate Bridge

 Take this three-hour bike tour from Fisherman’s Wharf, which takes you through local attractions before crossing the famous Golden Gate Bridge.
-The end of your bike ride takes you to Sausalito.
-This tour costs $55 per person, which includes a helmet, a map, a bike lock, and the option to choose between a classic bike or an electric bike.
+The end of your bike ride takes you to the picturesque waterfront town of Sausalito.
+This tour costs $55 per person, which includes a helmet, map, bike lock, and the option to choose between a classic road bike or an electric bike.

 GoCar GPS Tour